 How does the changeover work – what can I expect?

-First, I would like you to have a play with one of the trial sites.
+After we have had a phone chat, I would like you to have a play with one of the trial sites.
 I want you to be sure you are happy with what you are getting, and ask lots of questions.
 Once you have done that, I will ask you to fill in the WebSite Worksheet, so that we can get started with our discussions about the move.
-When I get that, I will be asking you to make an appointment for me to call you, and we will talk.

-If we both feel that your site will be a good fit for my business, I will send you a proposal that will detail what your new site will be able to do.
+If we both feel that we will work well together, I will send you a proposal that will detail what your new site will be able to do.
 This will include a price.
 If you agree to that price, and the scope of the project, you pay me 50% and I get started on the site.

 The first step will be for me to set up a prototype site for you.
 This will be similar to the trial site you played with before, but it will also have in it any special features that we discussed you might need.
 You need to have a really good play with this site, because you need to tell me if any of the functionality is not how you expected it, before we proceed to the next stage.

 The next step, once you sign off on the functional prototype, is that we work on the design.
-If you are going to be working with my designer, I will hand you over to him (don’t worry, he doesn’t bite, and yes he is a native English speaker, in Australia).
-Or you choose a theme from a list I will give you, or we come up with a layout that is close to the current site.
+You choose a theme from a list I will give you, or we come up with a layout that is close to the current site.
 Once the design is decided, you sign off on that and pay a further 25%.

 Next is the home stretch.
 I populate your site with the data from your CubeCart site, removing the dummy data that would have been there up till that point.
 I will start by copying over your categories and products, then your customers and orders go over as the last step.
 Then you have a good look at it and, if you are happy, you pay the remaining 25%.